Number of people sleeping rough in England rises for first time since 2017

 The number of people estimated to be sleeping rough in England has risen for the first time since 2017, new figures show.

-A snapshot of a single night in autumn last year saw 3,069 people sleeping rough, the annual Government statistics showed.
+A snapshot of a single night in autumn last year found 3,069 people sleeping rough, up 626 (26%) on the equivalent total for 2021 and nearly three-quarters (74%) above the level in 2010 when the figures began.

-The figure is up by almost three quarters (74%) since 2010 when the snapshot method of gathering figures was introduced.

-The number of people estimated to be sleeping rough on a single night in autumn last year was up by 626 people or 26% from 2021.

 Rick Henderson, chief executive at Homeless Link, which is the national membership charity for frontline homelessness organisations, said the rise of more than a quarter year-on-year since 2021 “is evidence of how the cost-of-living crisis has exacerbated long-standing drivers of homelessness”.